-The current implementation supports standard Junit convention and extensions, like one TimeSetUp and one TimeTearDown.
+The current implementation supports standard Junit convention and extensions, like oneTimeSetUp and oneTimeTearDown.
 Other features can be added on request.
 The sampler works like the JavaSampler with some differences.

 - 1. rather than use Jmeter's test interface, it scans the jar files for classes extending junit's TestCase class.
 This means any class or subclass. - 2.
 Junit test jar files are copied to jmeter/lib/junit instead of jmeter/lib - 3.
 Junit sampler does not use name/value pairs for configuration.
-The sampler assumes setUp and tearDown will configure the test correctly. - 4.
+The sampler assumes setUp and tearDown will configure the test correctly.
+Note: setUp and tearDown methods must be declared public, so that Jmeter can use it. - 4.
 The sampler measures the elapsed time only for the test method and does not include setUp and tearDown. - 5.
 Each time the test method is called, Jmeter will pass the result to the listeners. - 6.
 Support for oneTimeSetUp and oneTimeTearDown is done as a method.
 Since Jmeter is multi-threaded, we cannot call oneTimeSetUp/oneTimeTearDown the same way maven does it. - 7.
 The sampler reports unexpected exceptions as errors.